-Even if you have a range repeater, there are ways to maximize your WiFi signal within the home.
+Even if you have a range booster, there are ways to maximize your WiFi signal within the home.
 For example, the best location to place your WiFi range extender is 1/2 between your PS4 or Xbox One and the wireless router.

 - The layout of your home has a huge impact on performance.
-If there is bulky furniture in the middle of a room, this will impede signal so move it towards the wall instead.
+If there is bulky furniture in the middle of a room, this will impede the signal so move it towards the wall instead.

 - Keep the router in a clear area and in the middle of your room, if possible.
 While under your desk may be convenient, it starts weakening the signal before it’s barely left the first room!

 - Control applications and programs on your computer that hog bandwidth.
-These are usually graphics intensive video games, but you can set caps on them from your ISP’s router settings or a third-party software.
+These are usually graphics intensive video games, but you can set caps on them from your ISP’s router settings or third-party software.